dpjudas/SurrealEngine/README.md

 * pthreads
 * dl
 * alsa (libasound2)
+* SDL2

-If you have SDL2 installed on your system, SurrealEngine will utilise it for its windowing functionalities and native Wayland support (with `SDL_VIDEODRIVER=wayland`).
-Otherwise, it will fall back to using X11, which requires the following packages:
+On Linux, SDL2 is required, as SurrealEngine will utilise it for its windowing functionalities and native Wayland support (with `SDL_VIDEODRIVER=wayland`).

-* XRandR
-* Xlib

 Note that these packages won't always have the exact names given above, as it can change from distro to distro.
 In general, if you get an include error that looks like it is trying to include something external, then you are probably missing the dev package for that library. :)